Warbo/panhandle/README.md

 `pandoc --filter ./panhandle input_file > output_file`

+You can also run it standalone, but note that its stdio should be in Pandoc JSON format, which you can convert to/from using `pandoc -t json`/`pandoc -f json`.

+To reduce the chance for error, ensure the version of Pandoc you're using to generate/consume the JSON is the same as the version PanHandle's built with.

 ## Intro ##

 PanHandle is a simple Haskell script using PanDoc.
 It allows code blocks and